-CrI_3 is a hexagonal van der Waals material that exhibits FM order in both bulk and monolayer phases [67].
-It is an insulator with inversion and three-fold rotational symmetry around the z-axis in both phases.
+CrI_3 is a hexagonal van der Waals material that exhibits FM order in both bulk and monolayer phases [69].
+It is an insulator with inversion and threefold-rotational symmetry around the z axis in both phases.
 The magnetic moments on the Cr ions do not break the inversion symmetry.
-The symmetries will be discussed in detail below.
+The symmetries are discussed in detail below.